crystalsand10/ISelementIdentifier/README.md

 # ISelementIdentifier
 Bioinformatics, identify IS (Insertion Sequence) elements in bacterial genomes

+## Requirements

+1. Ruby 1.8.7 or greater
+2. Installed Blast command line applications
+2. Are using a Unix/Linux system
+3. Have access to a HPC

+Note: this pipeline has only been tested on x86_64 GNU/Linux, with ruby version 1.8.7, and a blade based Dell cluster.

 ## Usage

 ruby main.rb -h
 usage:

-Note: this pipeline has only been tested on Mac OS X 10.10.3 and x86_64 GNU/Linux, with ruby versions 2.0.0 and 1.8.7, respectively.

 #### Required arguments